neural-data-science/NESC_3505_textbook/2/alltogether.md

 Your central hub for the course is the Teams site.
 When in doubt, go there.
 The course Teams site has links to everything you need, including the syllabus, course schedule, DataCamp, videos, textbook, CoCalc, and assignments.
 Teams is also where you can ask questions, using the chat features, and where you can join synchronous class meetings or start video chats with the teaching team or classmates.
 You should check out the course Teams site now, if you haven't already!

-## Suggestion Box
+## Suggestions

-The class Teams site has a "Suggestion Box" in the top menu bar.
-This links to a form where you can make suggestions for improvements to the course.
-We are very much interested in your (constructive) feedback, and this allows an anonymous way to provide it.
+If you have suggestions for ways to improve this course, we are very happy to hear them.
+You can let us know through your self-evaluations, messages on Teams, or in a class check-in.